nuhame/mlpug/README.md

 ```

 ### 'Hello World' with Tensorflow
-Below we will focus only on the minor differences between using mlpug with [PyTorch](#hello-world-with-pytorch) and Tensorflow.
+Below we will focus only on the minor differences between using MLpug with [PyTorch](#hello-world-with-pytorch) and Tensorflow.

-To use mlpug with Tensorflow
+To use MLpug with Tensorflow
 ```python
 import mlpug.tensorflow as mlp
 ```